 · streaming different classes of income and capital for minors for deceased estates, life insurance and super funds

 · attribution relating to distributing capital gain to beneficiaries

 · Loss Recoupment

-11. The majority of Appointors being able to take all the proceeds of the trust over the minority
+- And, of course, stop the majority of Appointors taking all the proceeds of the trust over the minority.

-Our law firm’s Family Trust Deed General Update rectifies all of these issues.
+Our law firm’s Family Trust Deed Updates rectifies all of these issues.
 All without triggering a resettlement.
-You can see a Sample here.